Programs & Services

 Epidermolysis Bullosa (EB) Clinic

 Your first visit to the clinic will involve various EB team specialists.
-They will conduct a full skin evaluation on your child, talk to you about your child’s medical history, assess overall health and order any necessary tests, like:
+They will conduct a full skin evaluation, review medical history and assess overall health.
+They’ll also order any necessary tests, such as blood work, bacterial wound cultures of the skin or genetic testing.

 Depending on the severity of the condition, children with EB may need to see the team one to four times per year.
-Our team is also available whenever children with EB and their families need care, emotional or physical support, guidance on resources and financial help.
+We’ll assess progress and make any needed adjustments to best manage your child’s condition at each visit.

-- Bandages and padding on fragile skin can minimize damage to the skin and prevent the spread of infections.
+- Bandages and padding on fragile skin can help reduce damage to the skin and prevent the spread of infections.

-- Dental care is extremely important for children with EB (our team can advise your dentist on treatment or refer you to a dentist with experience with EB).
+- Dental care is extremely important for children with EB.
+Our team can advise your dentist on treatment or refer you to a dentist with experience in treating EB.

 - Gastrostomy tube insertion into the stomach may be needed to deliver nutrients to children with EB who have difficulty swallowing.

-- Genetic counseling is useful to help children with EB and their families to cope with the emotional aspects of being diagnosed with an inherited, genetic disorder.
+- Genetic counseling is useful to help children with EB and their families cope with the emotional aspects of being diagnosed with an inherited genetic disorder.

 - Surgery is sometimes needed to treat symptoms.
-This may be for dilating a narrow esophagus (feeding tube), separating fused fingers or toes and/or removing squamous cell carcinoma.
+It may be needed for dilating a narrow esophagus (feeding tube), separating fused fingers or toes or removing squamous cell carcinoma.

 - Wound care is a daily procedure for many children with EB.